linkedconnections/gtfsrt2lc/README.md

 gtfsrtlc -r https://transport.operator/gtfs-rt/api -s https://transport.operator/gtfs/api -u /path/to/uris_template.json -H "{ \"Custom-Header\": \"secret_api_key\" }"
 ```

+Also, some GTFS-RT feeds do not explicitly provide the `trip_id` of `TripDescriptor`s.
+According to the [spec](https://gtfs.org/reference/realtime/v2/#message-tripdescriptor), it needs to be deduced from the `routeId`, `startDate`, `startTime` and `directioId`.
+To do this, we need to rely on additional GTFS indexes, which can be enabled by using the option `-d`.

 If you are using this tool as a library in a periodic process (e.g., fetching GTFS-RT updates every 30s), it is useful to reuse the static indexes needed to complete the Connections data.
 Creating such indexes may take while, depending on the size of the GTFS feed.
 Therefore, it is recommended to run the process for getting the indexes once and keep them either in memory (use `-S MemStore`) or on disk (use `-S LevelStore`), depending on the size of the GTFS feed and your hardware capabilities.

 If you are processing data with a big GTFS feed and you don't want to store the indexes on disk, we also provide an alternative approach that first analyzes the GTFS-RT feed to find which trips are being updated, and extracts only the indexes for these trips, using the  [`grep`](https://en.wikipedia.org/wiki/Grep) Unix command.
 This approach could be used to build in-memory caches containing the required indexes.
 Keep in mind that the time to build the indexes scales proportionally to the amount of updated trips.

 ## How does it work